brajeshwar/brajeshwar.github.io/_posts/2011/2011-12-13-justremindit-app-is-a-helpful-band-aid-solution-for-growing-alzheimer-epidemic.md

 Some creative Silicon Valley professionals branch off on their own to become entrepreneurs by starting their own tech venture. <a href="http://adityakothadiya.com/">Aditya Kothadiya</a> did exactly that, twice.

-As a founder of <a href="http://shopalize.com/">Shopalize</a> and <a href="http://justremindit.com/">JustRemindIt</a>, Aditya is riding entrepreneurial journey twice.
+As a founder of `Shopalize` and `JustRemindIt`, Aditya is riding entrepreneurial journey twice.
 This enterprising individual's newest venture JustRemindIt has created a simple and yet brilliant application: a service that sends automatic reminders via Phone call and SMS to others.
 It also provides recurring reminders, contact lists, templates, an iPhone app and lot more functionalities.

-If your interest is piqued - our readers have a special coupon code "<a href="https://justremindit.com/content/pricing">BRAJ20OFF</a>" to get 20% off on the first three months of billing periods.
-The coupon will expire on Tuesday 20th December 2011.I recently got the opportunity to talk with Aditya about his newest venture and the difficulties of being an entrepreneur:

 Q. Can you give me the quick elevator pitch for JustRemindIt?